 Those who knowingly transmit money into Arizona or make payments in Arizona without disclosing the identity of each person on whose behalf money was transmitted or payment was made must register for engaging in business transmission activity.

 If additional business locations are located under control of a licensee, rather than authorized delegates, a separate “branch license” must be obtained.

 To apply as a money transmitter requires the following fees and documents:

-- Copies of articles of incorporation; company information; intended places of transactions within Arizona; list of authorized delegates; statement of history for each executive officer, director, and controlling person.
-(Note: not required if publicly traded with assets greater than $400 million)
+- Copies of articles of incorporation; a list of all trade names or fictitious names used by the applicant and other information concerning the corporate status of the company; company information; intended places of transactions within Arizona; list of authorized delegates; statement of history for each executive officer, director, and controlling person.
+(Note: not required if publicly traded with assets greater than $400 million.)

 - Identification statement for each branch manager or person responsible including general information, employment history, residential addresses for preceding 15 years, SSN, and any non-traffic criminal convictions.